laurensdewaele/laurens.codes/content_draft/blog.md

 ### After the fact

-A walkthrough of the code:
+A walkthrough and some code snippets:

 - Ask the user the filename of the markdown file to convert, the keywords of the blogpost, and a description.